-Some of the most important things that a patient, or you as the patient’s family, need to be aware of in a medical institute are the Do’s and Don’t of the hospital.
-This is important because it is common for people to acquire a new illness while surrounded with harmful bacteria, viruses, and fungi in a hospital.
+Some of the most important things that a patient, or you as the patient’s family, need to be aware of in a medical institute are the do’s and don’t of the hospital.
+These guidelines are important because it is common for people to acquire a new illness while surrounded by harmful bacteria, viruses, and fungi in a hospital.

-The Center for Disease Control (CDC) says that roughly 5 to 10 percent of patients admitted into medical facilities acquire some type of infection.
+The Center for Disease Control and Prevention (CDC) says that roughly 5 to 10 percent of patients admitted into medical facilities acquire some type of infection.
 These patients typically include young children, the elderly, or people whose immune system has been compromised during their treatment.
-This means the people who get these infections are usually the least likely to be able to fight them off.
+Unfortunately, the people who get these infections are therefore the least likely to be able to fight them off.

 Though there is a wide variety of infections and issues a person can acquire during their time in a medical facility, there are a few that seem to occur more frequently.
-These include:
+These include the following:

 These infections are caused by micro-organisms such as the bacteria, viruses, and fungi that are found in the hospital.
-For example, a urinary tract infection can be acquired by through the insertion of a Foley catheter that has not been properly maintained and removed from the patient—potentially involving a case of medical malpractice.
+For example, a urinary tract infection can be acquired by through the insertion of a Foley catheter that has not been properly maintained and removed from the patient—potentially a case of medical malpractice.

-As mentioned earlier, a hospital infection is an illness acquired two to three days after being admitted into a medical facility.
-Not only does this mean you and your loved ones will have to deal with the emotional impact of a new illness, but it also means you will have to begin the diagnosis and treatment process all over again.
-This means:
+Hospital infections can be serious.
+Not only do they mean that you and your loved ones will have to deal with the emotional impact of a new illness, but they also mean that you will have to begin the diagnosis and treatment process all over again, possibly including:

-Also, some hospitals may fail to take ownership of the new infection you’re dealing with.
-You should not be responsible for paying any additional charges for an illness arose due to medical malpractice.
+Some hospitals may fail to take ownership of the new infection you’re dealing with.
+You should not be responsible for paying any additional charges for an illness that arose due to medical malpractice.